DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 Dewalt quick attach riving knife

 The DeWalt has added a nice touch with the easy one-step removal of the riving knife.
-The riving knife is the metal ‘shark-fin’ that sits behind and hugs the blade for those new to woodwork or table-saws, and it often holds the blade guard.
+The riving knife is the metal ‘shark-fin’ that sits behind and hugs the blade for those new to woodwork or table saws, and it often holds the blade guard.
 This knife is a safety device that stops the cut from closing behind the blade, pinching it, and causing a dangerous kickback.

 In the old days, I would have to be standing on my head in sawdust with a hex wrench if I needed to remove the riving knife for any reason.